danielespo/danielespo/README.md

 ## Hi there 👋 I'm Daniel Espinosa Gonzalez
 - 🔭 I’m currently working on hardware accelerators for SAT at UC Santa Barbara
-- 💬 Ask me about SAT and superconducting circuits
+- 💬 Ask me about reasoning and physics
 - 🌱 I’m currently learning HDL and HLS for building application specific hardware
-- 🤔 I’m looking for help with digital design
+- 🤔 I’m looking for help with digital design and Cadence
-- 📫 How to reach me: LinkedIn message
+- 📫 How to reach me: LinkedIn or Twitter
-- ⚡ Fun fact: I love archery, grappling, and fencing
+- ⚡ Fun fact: I am a gold medallist in archery

 <!--
 **danielespo/danielespo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.